 - Submit an article about AFS to the newsletter or bulletin at your place of worship.

 Represent AFS in the Local Community

-There are no limits on how to represent AFS in your community.
-Here are a few things you can try:
+There are no limits on how to represent AFS in your community:

 Hold AFS events (potlucks, picnics, parties) and invite people from the community.